 Disclosure: This post contains affiliate links.
 That means that if you purchase through a link, I may receive a small commission at no extra cost to you.
 For more info, visit this page.

 What to Pack for Glacier National Park: Safety Gear

 Let’s be real.
 There’s no trail in Glacier that is “bear free.”
 If you plan to go hiking, even on the most basic trails, you need to be prepared for a potential bear encounter.
+(However, maybe wait until after you visit to read ‘Night of the Grizzlies.’)

-You can reduce your risk, by simply letting them know you’re coming.
-One way is to make loud noises as you hike by clapping, whistling and whooping.
-There will also be loads of hikers with bear bells on their packs.
-However, there is some debate on how effective these truly are because the sound doesn’t carry very far.
 An alternative, and general hiking best practice, is to carry an emergency whistle.
 Use it as you hike, particularly around blind corners or early in the morning if you’re one of the first on the trail.

 Pro Tip: Bear spray can be purchased at the Visitor Centers and shops at the park, but will cost about $50 and it’s not guaranteed to be in stock.
-I recommend purchasing bear spray with a holster so you can clip it to your waistband.
+I recommend pre-purchasing bear spray with a holster so you can clip it to your waistband.
 After all, if you have it but it’s not accessible when you encounter a bear, it doesn’t really matter.